When You Definitely Need a Personal Injury Lawyer

 Handling your own claim may seem simpler, but consider these risks:

-- ✗Undervaluing Your Claim: Without legal knowledge, you may not know all damages you're entitled to recover
+- Undervaluing Your Claim: Without legal knowledge, you may not know all damages you are entitled to recover

 Not sure if you need a lawyer?
-Get a free, no-obligation consultation.
+Get a free, no-obligation intake review.
 We'll honestly assess your situation and tell you whether legal representation makes sense for your case.